clab/dynet/doc/source/unorthodox.rst

 Weight Decay
 ------------

-As described in the `Command Line Options`_, weight decay is implemented through the option ``--dynet-weight-decay``.
+As described in the :ref:`command-line-options`, weight decay is implemented through the option ``--dynet-weight-decay``.
 If this value is set to ``wd``, each parameter in the model is multiplied by ``(1-wd)`` after every parameter update.
 This weight decay is similar to L2 regularization, and is equivalent in